input-output-hk/cip72-dapp-registration/README.md

  - [Latests cardano-wallet release](https://github.com/cardano-foundation/cardano-wallet/releases/latest): Downlaod the `cardano-wallet` archive appropriate for your system, unpack it and put the unpacked directory in you $PATH variable so the contents are available in your terminal.
-Start the local node if you which to use it.
+Start the local node if you wish to use it.
  - Daedalus ([mainnet](https://daedaluswallet.io/en/download/) or
 [preview/preprod](https://docs.cardano.org/cardano-testnet/daedalus-testnet/)): Download the `Daedalus` for chosen network, install it and add the `location-of-instalation/bin` to the $PATH variable so the contents are available in